privacysandbox/protected-auction-services-docs/bidding_auction_cost.md

 More complex architectures to handle higher loads, such as a fan-out load balancing scheme, may yield different results.

-# Future work

-Enabling accurate cost estimation is an important area that the Privacy Sandbox team wants to support ad tech partners.
-To this effect, we have the current
-plan:

-- Publish a load generator tool that can be used by ad techs for cost analysis in conjunction with methods mentioned above
-- Work with ad tech partners to measure and optimize cost

 [1]: http://goto.google.com/relevance-cost
 [2]: http://go/cma-notice
 [3]: https://github.com/privacysandbox/fledge-docs/blob/main/bidding_auction_services_api.md